The Surprising Benefits of Practicing Moderation in Life and Travel

 But why would an extreme trip be a problem?
 Isn’t it good to challenge yourself?

-According to the what psychologists call the Yerkes-Dodson Law you need a moderate level of stress to achieve top performance and growth.
+According to what psychologists call the Yerkes-Dodson Law you need a moderate level of stress to achieve top performance and growth.
 Yet if your stress levels get too high, your ability to function—let alone grow—drops dramatically.

 In essence, you don’t want to push yourself too hard or for too long.